Sendrowski/PhaseGen/docs/reference/Python/installation.rst

    pip install phasegen

-phasegen is compatible with Python 3.10, 3.11 and 3.12.
+phasegen is compatible with Python 3.10 through 3.12.

 Conda
 ^^^^^